Close

 My collaborative, interdisciplinary research generates insights into health, health promotion, and health equity, and includes evaluations of complex interventions.
 Key areas are sexual and reproductive health, transitions to adulthood, and intersectoral approaches to health and healthcare improvement for marginalised populations.
 I work with various external organisations, including the World Health Organization to develop and guide international policy and practice.
 I take a collaborative leadership approach to my work, and am increasingly interested in how diverse groups can work together to tackle the world's most complex problems both within and outside health.

 Under my directorship, the DEPTH research group developed the 'DEPTH approach' to co-producing high quality research with diverse groups of people, including policymakers, clinicians, community members, patients and other stakeholders.
-The approach includes an easy-to-communicate framework which ensures research is embedded into co-production processes, rather than adding co-production onto research business-as-usual.
+The approach includes a clear framework which ensures research is embedded into co-production processes, rather than adding co-production onto research business-as-usual.
 We take an inclusive, equity-orientated approach including developing guidance to ensure co-production occurs within a supportive ecosystem, such as our inclusive authorship guidelines which have been widely used by teams internationally, including in sectors outside health.

 Selected past projects include: